mrinaald/starter-hugo-academic/content/_index.md

               * Developed an ML classification model to predict which cell tower a user is most likely connected to at any time of the day
               * Top‐1 & Top‐3 prediction accuracies for the final model were 85‐90% and 90‐95% respectively on the evaluation dataset

-        - title: Undergraduate Machine Learning Developer Internship
+        - title: Undergraduate Software Developer Internship
           company: Hike Private Limited
           company_url: ''
           company_logo: '' # org-x # https://images.squarespace-cdn.com/content/v1/619d2006b23f9f7f9f282ea8/2f9744f0-cfc9-435a-82e0-781528a48028/hike_logo.png